The Anatolian Shepherd Dog is a native of Turkey where he was developed as a shepherd’s companion and livestock guardian.

 Reputable breeders screen potential dog owners carefully, assuring suitability for owning their breed.

-They will not sell a large, active dog to an apartment dweller or to someone without a fence, or a tiny toy dog to a home with small children.
+They will not sell a large, active dog to an apartment dweller or someone without a fence, or a tiny toy dog to a home with small children.

 A reputable breeder will refuse a sale, regardless of any personal financial strain or the amount of work involved.